Donohuei/Supply-Chain-Management/README.md

 Users can update the status of a product using the updateProductStatus function, allowing for tracking the product's movement along the supply chain.

-The contract keeps track of the transit stops for each product using the productTransitStops mapping.
+The contract keeps track of the transit stops for each product using the productTransitStops mapping:

 Users can verify the authenticity of a product using the verifyProductAuthenticity function.